 Life is full of difficult moments, circumstances, and decisions.
-However, there are times when these things get the best of us and stop us from living the life we deserve.
+There are times when these things get the best of us and stop us from living the life we deserve.

 If you find yourself constantly disappointed and upset by unstable relationships and acting in ways that aren't really "you," it may be time to be proactive and get help.

-Individual therapy gives you the space to explore a wide variety of issues that may be challenging your ability to bring your best self to your relationships and get the most out of them.
+Individual therapy gives you the space to explore a wide variety of issues that may be standing in your way and holding you back from getting the most out of your relationships.

-Whether you’re struggling with major family issues like conflict with a parent, or relationship issues like severe conflict with your partner, this type of therapy offers you a private and safe place to focus on important issues and regain control of your life.
+Whether you’re struggling with major family issues like conflict with a parent, or relationship issues like uncertainty about staying with your partner, this type of therapy offers you a private and safe place to focus on important issues and regain control of your life.

-- Relationship problems (e.g., with dating partners, spouses, or family members)
+- Relationship problems - with dating partners, spouses, or family members

-- Relationship transitions (e.g., support through divorce, transition to parenthood)
+- Relationship transitions - such as support through divorce, transition to parenthood

-- Role strain (e.g., work/life balance between your roles as a spouse and as a busy professional)
+- Role strain - work/life balance between your roles as a spouse, parent, caregiver for an aging parent, busy professional, etc.

 FAQs About Individual Therapy